Sérginho Ribeiro: Club career

 Born in Porto, Serginho started his career with F.C.
 Pedras Rubras, playing his first two seasons as a senior in the third division.
 He moved abroad in 2005, signing with Bulgarian club FC Vihren Sandanski.

 On 7 August 2005, Serginho made his A Football Group debut, in a 3–1 home win against PFC Beroe Stara Zagora.
 Towards the end of the campaign he scored his first league goal, helping to a 2–0 home success over PFC Naftex Burgas on 20 May.

 Serginho spent the following three and a half seasons in Greece, his only top level experience being in 2009–10 with Levadiakos FC (22 matches, one goal, team relegation).
 In January 2011 he returned to Bulgaria, going on to represent PFC Lokomotiv Plovdiv and PFC CSKA Sofia.

 In the following years, in quick succession, Serginho played for FC Metalurh Zaporizhya (Ukrainian Premier League), Athlitiki Enosi Larissa FC, PAS Lamia 1964 and Trikala, all in the Greek second tier.
 He dropped to the third division of the latter country on 13 January 2017, signing with Ergotelis FC.

+After that season Serginho went to the Island of Rhodes on 10 July 2016 to play for Rhodes FC and then the latter season on 1 January he joined Diagoras.

+On 31 July 2018 Serginho joined Olympiakos Volou in the Third Division of Greece, Scoring 13 goals in 25 appearances.